Nephrology Billing Services in South Carolina

 Frequently Asked Questions

-All major SC payers: BlueCross BlueShield of South Carolina, Aetna, Cigna, UHC, Healthy Connections (including Select Health, Molina, Absolute Total Care), and Medicare through Palmetto GBA.
+All major SC payers: BlueCross BlueShield of South Carolina, Aetna, Cigna, UnitedHealthcare, Humana, Healthy Connections Medicaid (including Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC)), and Medicare through Palmetto GBA (Jurisdiction M).
 If a payer accepts nephrology patients in South Carolina, we submit and follow-up on claims with them.

 The most frequent nephrology denials we see from SC payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and SC payer-specific rules to every claim.

-Healthy Connections routes nephrology patients through 5 managed care plans: Select Health, Molina, Absolute Total Care, Healthy Blue, First Choice.
+Healthy Connections Medicaid routes nephrology patients through 5 managed care plans: Absolute Total Care (Centene subsidiary), First Choice by Select Health, Healthy Blue by BlueChoice (BCBS SC), Humana Healthy Horizons of South Carolina, Molina Healthcare of South Carolina.
 Each MCO has its own nephrology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your nephrology practice gets paid correctly.

 Most SC nephrology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your nephrology workflows, and start submitting claims to BlueCross BlueShield of South Carolina, Healthy Connections, Medicare, and all your SC payers with no downtime.
+We connect to your EHR, learn your nephrology workflows, and start submitting claims to BlueCross BlueShield of South Carolina, Healthy Connections Medicaid, Medicare, and all your SC payers with no downtime.

 Fix Your South Carolina Nephrology Billing